 - Whale watching: Take a guided boat tour to see humpback, orca, and gray whales in their natural habitat.

-- Sea otters: Commonly seen in the park’s waters, particularly in the Kenai Fjords.
+- Sea otters: Commonly seen in its waters, particularly in the Kenai Fjords.

 - Puffins and seabirds: Can be seen in the park’s coastal areas, particularly in the Kenai Fjords.